 Finally, pay close attention to your bedroom environment.
 If you suffer from night sweats, keep your room as cool as you can to help keep your body temperature down.
 If your night sweats are severe, consider keeping a bucket of ice near your bed if you need to cool down quickly.

 Stress is a huge trigger of menopause symptoms like hot flashes, and chronic stress could quite literally kill you.
 But it’s not like you can quit your job and take a sabbatical to the Maldives.
 Finding ways to manage your day-to-day stress will ultimately benefit your long-term health.

 In addition to calming your brain and helping you relax, breathing exercises can help lessen the severity of hot flashes.
-WebMD recommends deep abdominal breathing for 15 minutes in the morning, in the evening, and when you feel a hot flash coming on.
+Relaxation breathing — deeply breathing in and out for several minutes at a time — may help reduce hot flashes.
 Check out this list of breathing exercises to find one that works best for you.

 Meditation is another way to promote your emotional well-being and give yourself a sense of calm.
 Like breathing exercises, you can meditate just about anywhere and you don’t need a whole lot of time to do it.
 From guided meditation to mantra meditation, there are many options.
 If you’re new to meditation and you’re not sure where to begin, try a guided meditation app.

 Finally, yoga can be powerful for banishing stress.
-Eighty-five percent of people who practice yoga say it helps them relieve stress, among other things.
+Yoga may also help relieve stress, improve sleep and energy, and boost mood .
 Hatha yoga, in particular, is ideal for stress management and perfect for beginners, as it incorporates easier movements at a slower pace.
 There’s no need to buy a costly yoga membership either.
 There are plenty of free online options that you can stream at home.